zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ---

-# Update DDS textures with LtMAO
+# Update textures with LtMAO

 ## 1. Extract wad from CSLOL installed folder